 2. Considering dodging email when working with your team

-Using other methods of communication can better help your team work together.
+Using other methods of communication can better help your team work together and stay on the same page.
 Whether you check in with each other once a day or once a week, you can reduce the amount of unnecessary or unwanted emails by housing a project with all of the steps needed to complete it in one place.
-There are tools like Asana and Slack that can help you filter correspondence related to work without having to receive messages from any random person that happens to email you.
+There are tools like Asana and Slack that can help you filter correspondence related to work.
+This is done without having to receive messages from any random person that happens to email you.

 Asana allows you to leave comments regarding certain tasks assigned to different team members if someone needs more details or a better understanding of what has to happen.
 This helps corral everything in one spot so you don’t need to fumble through a dreaded inbox to piece together directions.